AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 6. Gradually add water and other weights, if necessary, to the bottle until the check valve opens, allowing water to flow out of the waste valve.
 7. Remove the bottle from the string, and measure the mass of the contents of the bottle.

+#### Measuring Flow Rate of Driving head

+To calculate the terminal velocity of water right above the plate, flow rate was measured by collecting data on the volume of water discharged per second.
+While the ACVRP system was running and the ball valve at the bottom of the ram pump was closed, a measuring bucket was placed directly under the pump.

+From the above state, the steps for measuring the flow rate are as follows:

+1. Open the ball valve fully and start timer simultaneously.
+2. Collect water in the bucket until it fills up approximately 4 L.
+3. Close the ball valve quickly and stop the timer simultaneously.

+Note that the ball valve must be quickly opened and closed all the way.
+Any gradual closing and opening of the valve will skew the measurement of flow rate.

 #### Observing Pressure Cycles
 The change in pressure for each cycle was observed by manually opening and closing the check valve.
 The pressure at the waste valve and the air chamber was recorded.